 The recommended textbook for this course is Modern Principles: Macroeconomics, 3nd Edition by Tyler Cowen and Alex Tabarrok (ISBN-10: 1429239980).
 You can acquire a physical version at Bay Tree Bookstore or a digital version through Worth publishers.
-If you prefer not to buy the textbook, there are also several copies on reserve at both McHenry Library and the Science and Engineering Library.

 Students often find the textbook a useful supplement to my lectures.
 Often I explain a concept differently from the textbook; coming to lecture and reading the textbook will give you a more complete understanding of the material.
 But my lectures will often go beyond what is listed in the textbook.
 I will place more or less emphasis on some concepts than the textbook.
 And in some rare cases the textbook will disagree with my lecture.
 Needless to say, you are responsible for knowing the material as presented in my lecture.
 Remember, I'm the one writing your exam.